 I’m a French artist living in the south of Paris.
-As far as I can recall I’ve always been drawn to art as well as cinema, series, theatre … And my first crush, which ultimately bonded all that, was Labyrinth, which I saw when I was 6.
-I couldn’t take my eyes off David Bowie and I was fascinated by how strange, scary and mesmerizing he was.
-After that I was obsessed with drawing him and the beautiful Jennifer Connelly, her fabulous dress and hair.
+As far as I can recall I’ve always been drawn to art, as well as cinema, series, theatre … And my firsts crushes, which ultimately bonded all that, were Star Trek and Labyrinth.
+I couldn’t take my eyes off Mr Spock and David Bowie and I was fascinated by how strange, a bit scary and mesmerizing they were.
+After that I was obsessed with drawing them and the beautiful Jennifer Connelly and her fabulous dress and hair.

 I haven’t been continuously drawing since, because I tried for a long time to convince myself that being an artist was not a real job.
 But every time I fell in love with a fabulous character or universe, that restuck me to my passion.
 Movies and shows like Willow, Interview with the vampire, The Lord of the ring, or True Blood boosted my creativity each times.

 However, I kept feeling this resistance toward being a “real” full time artist.
 But one day I fell into Black Sails, and … Oh my … my passion came back like a giant wave of relentless obsession.
 Which was totally in sync with that show.
 I told myself that I would never ever stop drawing until my Captain Flint would rise, alive, from my page.
 And I surrendered to what my soul was begging me to do, and never stopped drawing ever since.